 All Undergraduate Students, (except Chang School Students) should use the Academic Consideration Online Request Form.

 All other students should use the Academic Consideration Request Form, and follow the instructions on the form.

 If you know in advance that you will not be able to attend an exam due to circumstances beyond your control, you should request an alternative examination time or date from your instructors.
 If the request is granted, your instructor will determine an alternative time and date for the exam.
 If you are not able to resolve the issue with your instructor, contact your Chair/Program Director as soon as possible to ask for his or her assistance.

-Consult the Examinations section of the Student Guide and the Examinations Policy for information on your exam rights and responsibilities.You could also review the Office of the Regsitrar Examinations website.
+Consult the Examinations section of the Student Guide and the Examinations Policy for information on your exam rights and responsibilities.You could also review the Office of the Registrar Examinations website.

 As a courtesy, if you are going to be missing several classes due to personal or family reasons, you may want to let your instructor know in advance (whenever possible), and discuss what you may be missing.

-If you receive an INC make sure you receive a written statement outlining what outstanding work you need to complete and by when.
+If you receive an INC make sure you receive a written statement outlining what outstanding work you need to complete and the date that it should be completed.
 Please remember that the latest deadline for finishing course work after an INC is 3 months.
 However, your instructor may set an earlier deadline for you to hand in the assignment or to complete the make-up exam.
 If you miss the deadline for completing your work your INC will be changed to an F. However, if you are too ill to meet the deadline for completing the work you should contact your instructor to explain that you will not be able to meet the deadline.
 In this kind of situation you can ask the Program Director or Chair to extend the deadline if you have sufficient rationale for an exception to be made.

 Print copies of the report are available at our office.